 - This is what everyone thinks happened to all of Europe in Darwinia (the book, not the game).
 Actually, they're Inside a Computer System.

 - John Birmingham's Axis of Time trilogy, inspired by The Final Countdown (see above), depicts a military task force that somehow gets sent back in time from 2021 to 1942.

 - In the Godspeaker Trilogy, Emperor Han and his witchmen teleport an entire armada to fight the forces of the Mijaki.

-- In a Star Trek: Voyager Expanded Universe novel, a glitch in a race's planet-wide transporter system causes anyone on the planet to be transporter to a parallel universe every few hours.
+- In a Star Trek: Voyager Expanded Universe novel, a glitch in a race's planet-wide transporter system causes anyone on the planet to be transported to a parallel universe every few hours.
 The real problem starts when one of the universes does not have this planet, so billions of people get dumped into outer space every few hours.
-Cue the Crew of that universe's Voyager trying to figure out (and failing) how to keep billions alive without a planet.
+Cue the crew of that universe's Voyager trying to figure out (and failing) how to keep billions alive without a planet.

 - In Dune, the Spacing Guild heighliners are enormous starships that instantly travel anywhere by folding space.
 They are described as so large that an entire planet's population and all of their equipment will take up only a small portion of the cargo space.

 - In the Orson Scott Card novel Enchantment, a 747 is magicked in flight back to pre-Medieval Russia.